Machian Gravity: A mathematical formulation for Mach's Principle

-Let us, for now, consider a static universe or an event occurring over a sufficiently short timespan such that the effects of cosmic expansion can be neglected.
-We focus on a scenario where no nearby massive object is present.
-So, we have a reference frame with an object moving relative to it.
-The background is determined by distant stars, galaxies, and other cosmic structures.
-If this background remains stationary or moves with a constant velocity in our reference frame, the frame is inertial; otherwise, it is non-inertial.
+For our calculations, we will consider the $p_4$ to be constant and the metric to be independent on $x^4$ as discussed in the above section.
 We can always define a flat spacetime in a sufficiently small region.
 Suppose that, in my reference frame, the particle has an acceleration given by $a^\mu = \frac{dU^\mu}{d\tau}$, where $U^\mu = \frac{dx^\mu}{d\tau}$ represents the four-velocity of the particle.
 In the locally flat spacetime, we can express $\eta_{\mu\nu} U^\mu U^\nu = -1$.
 By differentiating this with respect to $\tau$, we obtain~\cite{friedman2013covariant}